vaibhavsagar/website/content/blog/blog-setup.md

 Category: programming

-When I started this blog, I was reluctant to put a continuous integration system like Travis-CI in charge of deployment and I settled for the approach outlined [here](http://mathamy.com/migrating-to-github-pages-using-pelican.html) which worked reasonably well.
+When I started this blog, I was reluctant to put a continuous integration system like Travis-CI in charge of deployment because it seemed like a frivolous use of resources and I settled for the approach outlined [here](http://mathamy.com/migrating-to-github-pages-using-pelican.html) which worked reasonably well.
 However, I recently realised that automating my deployment would allow me to theoretically create a post using the GitHub web